pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/Testing.md

 [conference talk][Composable-Architecture-at-Scale], and then later became integrated into the core library.

+This style of testing is most useful for testing the integration of multiple features where you want to focus on just a certain slice of the behavior.
+Exhaustive testing can still be important to use for leaf node features, where you truly do want to assert on everything happening inside the feature.

-Suppose you have a tab-based application where the 3rd tab is a login screen.
+For example, suppose you have a tab-based application where the 3rd tab is a login screen.
 The user can fill in some data on the screen, then tap the "Submit" button, and then a series of events happens to  log the user in.
 Once the user is logged in, the 3rd tab switches from a login screen to a profile screen, _and_ the selected tab switches to the first tab, which is an activity screen.

+When writing tests for the login feature we will want to do that in the exhaustive style so that we can prove exactly how the feature would behave in production.
+But, suppose we wanted to write an integration test that proves after the user taps the "Login" button that ultimately the selected tab switches to the first tab.

-In order to test such a complex feature we must actually test the integration of multiple features.
+In order to test such a complex flow we must test the integration of multiple features, which means dealing with complex, nested state and effects.
-There's the login feature, and how it manages submitting the form data with an API request, and there's the app-level feature that listens for when login happens and switches to the activity tab.

 We can emulate this flow in a test by sending actions that mimic the user logging in, and then eventually assert that the selected tab switched to activity:

 ```swift
 let store = TestStore(